 If you need help planning how to get out of debt, I recommend the Pay Off Debt App.
 My friend, Jackie, built this app to let easily see how much you need to pay each month to get out of debt.
 Simply list your loan amounts and the app calculates the quickest pay off strategy.

 If you need money fast to pay the bills before payday, consider Empower.
 This full suite money management tool lets you get up to $250 in advance with no interest, late fees, or credit check.* I remember having to creatively find ways to pay the bills without crazy-high banking fees.
 That isn’t possible sometimes–I know and you may too.

-In addition to the cash advance, Empower offers several tools to improve your money skills.
-Some of the tools include personalized recommendations, a subscription cancellation service, and automated savings plans to quickly reduce your monthly spending.
-Empower offers an interest-checking account to stash your cash.
+In addition to the Cash Advance, Empower offers several tools to improve your money skills.
+Some of the tools include personalized recommendations, a subscription cancellation service, and Automatic Savings plans to quickly reduce your monthly spending.
+Empower offers an Interest-Checking Account to stash your cash.
 All of these features are available for a flat $8 monthly fee.

 4. Don’t Drive a Fancy Car

 My one “splurge” as a single person was buying a new 2012 Ford Mustang GT.
 I sold my dream car because the cash was more valuable than an eye-popping ride that depreciated in value monthly.
 It was an emotionally tough decision since that car was so fun to drive and because I didn’t have a car payment.